dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 - Using Budget.
 - Using Cloudwatch Alarm.
 In this case, you need to create an alarm on us-east-1 (since it is the only region you can create an alarm).
 You can create up to 10 free cloudwatch alarm

-Tags (Key/Value pair) are necessary to identify the cost allocation for each month and divide for each environment/project
+Tags (Key/Value pair) are necessary to identify the cost allocation for each month and divide  each environment/project